 Sea Grant staff meet with the host a week before a Social to uncover the septic system and learn its layout.
 During the Social, participants learn to check the sludge and scum layer as well as the system’s flow.
 Uncovering the system and letting people explore it from aboveground takes the mystery out of how the system works.

 - Septic Sense, Scents, Cents: Supreme Insights to the Fearless Flush PDF

 Planting is recommended in septic areas because plants assist oxygen exchange and evaporation in the drainfield area.
 Covering your septic area with plastics, bark, gravel or patio blocks set in sand won’t provide the same benefits as planting.
 Landscapes can be attractive and easily maintained when you choose the right plants and adornments to conceal aboveground septic system components.
 How do you know which plants will do well?
 Which ones won’t harm your system?
 This workshop teaches homeowners the basics of landscaping existing and new septic systems.

-For more information about these workshops, contact Teri King at email@example.com.
+For more information about these workshops, email Teri King at firstname.lastname@example.org.

 Maintaining Your Pressure Distribution Septic System